Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 # Add the automation user in each managed node to sudoers group for privilege escalation.
 ansible all -m copy -a "content='automation ALL=(root) NOPASSWD:ALL' dest=/etc/sudoers.d/automation"
 ```

+## Q3.
+Archiving

+- Create a playbook that meets following requirements:
+  - Creates a gzip archive containing `/etc` and stores it at `/backup/configuration.gz` on the managed hosts.
+  - Is placed at `/home/automation/plays/archive.yml`
+  - Runs against `all` host group
+    `Retrieves archives from the managed nodes and stores them at`/backup/<hostname>-configuration.gz` on the control node
+  - User automation should be owner of /backup and everything underneath.
+Both on the managed hosts and the control node.
+Only owner and members of his group should be able to read and manage files inside.
+Anyone should be allowed to list contents of `/backup`.